Archive for September, 2006

 HOPE is Not a Trading Strategy

-The Wiz He’s no Market Wizard, but he is The Wiz, and nobody beats him.
+He is the Wiz, and nobody beats him.

 It’s true - I’m a huge Market Wizards fan.
 All 3 of these interview-style trading books by Jack Schwager are excellent, and they continue to teach and remind me of highly important lessons about trading.
 My copies are all marked up with underlines, highlights, and margin notes, and I seem to add more every time I open them up.